profzei/Matebook-X-Pro-2018/Readme.md

 | Wireless Card       | Intel Dual Band Wireless-AC 8265/8275            |
 | Bluetooth Card      | Intel Bluetooth 8265/8275                        |

-This repository is for personal purposes: it was based on the hard work done by [gnodipac886](https://github.com/gnodipac886/MatebookXPro-hackintosh), but with some very significant personal improvements in ALL the sections.
+This repository is for personal purposes: it was initially based on the hard work done by [gnodipac886](https://github.com/gnodipac886/MatebookXPro-hackintosh), but now it can be considered as a different project due to **many and original very significant personal improvements in ALL the sections**.

 ## Changelog